microstream-one/enterprise-edition-examples/README.md

 ## Setup

-To partake in the Beta, just create an account at ...
-There you will find the Maven coordinates for the library.
+To partake in the Beta, just create a free account at https://microstream.cloud, there you will find the Maven repository for the library.

-Add this dependency to your project, and you are good to go:
+Then add this dependency to your project, and you are good to go:

 ```xml
 <groupId>one.microstream</groupId>